officialnico/py-tutorial/for_loops.md

 i'll wait 😌

-if you notice a problem, you might be onto something because there is one XD
+if you notice a problem, you might be onto something because there is one! 🤯

 You have to cycle through these elements to print them pretty... but how?